 Organize a date night for you and your partner to reconnect.
 Is there something you both enjoy doing together?
 Then surprise them!
 On a budget?
 Do the famous “Netflix and Chill”!
 Turn your living room into a private screening room, pop some popcorn, turn off all the lights and snuggle.
 Look for activities that will put you both in close proximity to each other like dancing or karaoke.
 If you are both into fitness, go for a run or lifting session together, working out releases endorphins, boosting both of your moods, and is a great way to bond with your partner.

 Spend time apart

 Spending time apart seems crazy right?
 But the old adage stands tried and tested “absence makes the heart grow fonder”.
 Sometimes, we all need a break.
 Now I am not saying take a “break” from each other like the famous “Rachel and Ross Break”.
 I am saying create a little distance and be selfish with your presence.
 Go on a trip with your closest girlfriends, and have that ladies-only night.
 Sometimes the time apart reconnects you both in a way you would have never imagined.
 Soon you will be receiving messages from him dotted with cute emojis and sweet phone calls “I miss you”.

 Communicate with your partner

 I saved the best for last for you!
 Did you groan when you saw the word “communicate”?
-At one point in time I would have definitely done!
-Sometimes this seems like the one word in the English dictionary which is the most difficult apply in practice!
+At one point in time, I would have definitely done it!
+Sometimes this seems like the one word in the English dictionary which is the most difficult to apply in practice!
 It is supposed to be the exchange of information, but how can you do that when your partner has put up a wall?
 Or perhaps even you do not feel like opening up?

 Remember that you will not see a change overnight.
-Getting out of relationship dead zone takes time, effort and work.
+Getting out of a relationship’s dead zone takes time, effort, and work.
 The results will depend on how much you put in and whether you are both putting effort into the relationship.
 It takes two hands to clap.